bakhe8/BetoFactory/docs/PLATFORM_PROFILES.md

 # Platform Profiles & Mapping (Overview)

 This document outlines how Beto Factory uses platform profiles and mapping rules to reconstruct platform-specific theme output from a single canonical model.
+As of v2.2.0, adapters emit a unified manifest.json and reconstruction also ensures an index template is present to satisfy basic structure checks.

 ## Profiles
 Profiles live under `config/platforms/` and define general characteristics per platform: